December 2009 (2nd Edition)

 |Alert||Possess invasive characteristics; known to be invasive in similar habitats as those found in Tennessee|

-To access each plant’s full description, images, life history, similar species, and various management recommendations, click the scientific name.
+Click the plant within the table to access its full description, images, life history, similar species, and various management recommendations.

 |All Alert Lesser Threat Significant Threat Severe Threat|